Making a complaint, compliment or suggestion about one of our services

 How should I complain or make a comment?

-There are three steps in Waverley's complaints procedure.
+There are two levels in Waverley's complaints procedure.

-As a first step it is usually best to contact someone in the responsible service who may be able to resolve the problem, if not immediately, then within a very short time.
-To find the relevant contact, find it on our A-Z of services.
+As a first step it is usually best to contact a member of staff in the responsible service who may be able to resolve the problem, if not immediately, then within a very short time.
+To find the relevant contact, please search our A-Z of services.
+Alternatively, you can fill in the Complaints, compliments and suggestions online form.

 Please explain why you are unhappy with the first response you received from the Council.

-The Head of Service you are complaining about will consider your complaints and will send you a detailed response which, we hope, will sort out the matter.
+The Head of Service of the area you are complaining about will consider your complaints and will send you a detailed response which, we hope, will sort out the matter.

 How quickly will I receive a response?